Table of Contents

 (just kidding). 🙂

 “Correlations” are associations that happen when two things occur at or near the same time.
 These results come from observational studies.
-These are made when we observe and measure things without purposefully effecting a change to see what happens.
+These are made when we observe and measure things without purposefully intervening and seeing what happens.
 We’re watching, learning, and doing some math to see which things are associated with each other because they seem to happen around the same time.

 Signing off and toasting: To rocking the “correlation does not equal causation” card.